glencostigan/stab/README.md

 # Progress
 We have split the required goal of the project into three parts.
 * Stab-I    =>  Control Roll
 * Stab-II   =>  Control Pitch
 * Stab-III  =>  Control Yaw

 #
 We decided to use an arduino to control on-board fins that

-#
+# Contact

 This project is associated with the Student Space Technology Association (SSTA) orginization at the University of Tennessee at Knoxville.